rvl-lab-utoronto/rvl-lab-utoronto.github.io/README.md

 ### NB Compatible Versions

-(updated 2024-10-08)
+(updated Dec 2024)

-This project is compatible with node version 12.22.9.
+This project is compatible with node version 22.11.0.
 The most straight forward way is to use [nvm](https://github.com/nvm-sh/nvm) to switch to this version before doing `npm install`.

 ## Available Scripts